Rvcode-spec/FSDP-2025/hospital-management-system/README.md

-Schedula - Healthcare Appointment Backend
+Schedula - Update on Healthcare Appointment Backend

-Hello,
-A few routes are still pending.
-I’m currently working on them and will make sure everything is completed by tonight.
+Most of the backend routes are completed and everything is functioning as expected.
+A few routes related to Slots and Appointments, especially for elastic scheduling, are still pending.
+I’ll be integrating those updates tomorrow morning.

-Thank you for your patience.
+Thank you for your continued patience and support.
+I’m committed to ensuring everything is finalized and stable by tonight.

 Tech Stack